sagemath/trac_to_gh/Issue 5718.md

 # Issue 5718: notebook -- %hide works fine in the worksheet but shows up when printing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5718

 Original creator: was